vmware-tanzu/pinniped/site/content/docs/reference/audit-logging.md

   lines of audit events to be correlated when they came from a single HTTP request.
 This `auditID` is also returned to the client as an HTTP response header to allow for correlation between the request as observed by the client and the logs as observed by the administrator.
-For aggregated APIs only, the `auditID` can also be used to correlate Pinniped audit events with Kubernetes audit logs, which will use the same `auditID`.
+For aggregated APIs only, the `auditID` can also be used to correlate Pinniped audit events with Kubernetes audit logs, which will use the same `auditID` value for a particular request.
 - When applicable, audit logs have a `sessionID` which is the unique ID of a stored Pinniped Supervisor user session, to allow audit events to be correlated which relate to a single session even when they are caused by different requests or controllers.
 The same `sessionID` can help you observe all the actions performed during a single user's session across multiple HTTP requests that make up a fresh login, token exchanges, multiple session refreshes, and session garbage collection.
-- When applicable, audit logs have an `authorizeID` which is a unique ID to allow audit events to be correlated across some of the browser redirects which relate to a single login attempt by an end-user.
+- When applicable, audit logs have an `authorizeID` which is a unique ID to allow audit events to be correlated across some of the browser redirects which relate to a single login attempt by an end user.
 This is only applicable to those browser-based login flows which use redirects to identity providers and/or interstitial pages in the login flow.

 Each audit event may also have more key/value pairs specific to the event's type.